STAT-JET-ASU/DataScience1/Syllabus/SyllabusS2019.md

 **Office:**        Walker Hall 228
 **Office Hours:**  see [My Schedule](https://jillthomley.github.io/schedule.html)

+**Communication**

 I will use the Course Announcements forum on [AsULearn](https://asulearn.appstate.edu/) to send out announcements and course information.
 You are responsible for knowing the content of all postings, in addition to anything I say in class.
-Except for emergencies, all written communication should be handled through your Private Forum on [AsULearn](https://asulearn.appstate.edu/).
+Except for extreme emergencies, all written communication must be handled through your Private Forum on [AsULearn](https://asulearn.appstate.edu/).
 I prefer this method because it stores all exchanges in a place where we can easily access them and it keeps my class communications separate from the rest of my email.

-You can [book me online](https://thomleyje.youcanbook.me/) for an appointment during office hours.

-**Course Description**
+Monday through Friday, I will check forums for messages at least once per day between 10am and 6pm.
+I typically will check at least once on Saturdays.
+Do not expect replies on Sundays.

+**Description**

 Data science is an exciting discipline that allows you to turn raw data into insight and knowledge.
 This course is an introduction to the basics of data management and visualization, including reproducible workflow.
 Topics include introductory concepts of programming and work flow, data manipulation, and data visualization using grammar of graphics.
-The course will also emphasize the practice of creating reproducible research using a version control system with dynamic document reporting, including tools such as R, R Studio, R Markdown, and Git.
-The overall goal of Data Science I is to help you learn some of the most important tools in R that will allow you to do data science.
+The course will also emphasize the practice of creating reproducible research using a version control system with dynamic document reporting, using technology such as R, RStudio, R Markdown, and Git.
+The overall goal of Data Science I is to introduce you to and give you experience with some important tools that will allow you to do data science.

-**Course Objectives**
+**Objectives**

 1. Students will learn to use a reproducible research work flow.
 2. Students will develop their data science technology expertise.